Norwegianization: Consolidation Period (1870–1905)

 The regulations for schools with Sámi and Kven pupils in Finnmark county and northern Troms county became increasingly strict throughout the later half of the 1800s.
 The opportunity to use Sámi language as part of the education became more and more limited.
 Around 1870, the Sámi became the subject of negative scientific attention.
 The teachings of phrenology were used in order to determine their race and intelligence.
 To this end, Sámi graves were opened and their skeletons removed.

 In 1899, Wexelsenplakaten was passed, an official instruction which forbade Sámi people and Kvens from acting as educators in multilingual schools.
 This was the beginning of a full-blown assimilation policy, in which the government stated that the goal was to reduce the sense of identity and community within minority groups, and to utilize public institutions in order to foster stronger feelings of Norwegian nationalism in Kven and Sámi communities.

 In 1901, the first boarding schools for Sámi and Kven pupils were established.
 These were also used as chapels, and the priests acted as de facto members of the school boards.
 The purpose of the boarding schools was to isolate the pupils from their roots and communities, thus making the assimilation process more effective.
+Sami scholars have highlighted that the process was not as disruptive as it was with other indigenous peoples, as the Sami had already been undergoing a centuries long process of Christianisation before the boarding schools were established.

 The 1902 Land Sales Act (Jordsalgsloven) required any potential buyer of land in Finnmark use the Norwegian language on a daily basis, hold Norwegian citizenship, and reside on the property.
 This affected those who spoke Kven and Sámi, who lacked formal citizenship despite longstanding residence or use of the land, or those who practices nomadic reindeer pastoralism.

 At the same time, the Norwegian government conducted a systematic Norwegianization of place names in Finnmark, replacing the original Sámi names with Norwegian ones.
 This was done in order to normalize and historicize Norwegian settlement in Sámi areas.

-This phase of the Norwegianization was ideologically grounded in nationalism and social darwinism.
+This phase of the Norwegianization was ideologically grounded in nationalism and social Darwinism.

 Not all communities were affected during this period.
 Local government correspondences in the Sami and Kven languages were found in the archives of Kistrand between 1860 and 1910, indicating that some communities avoided or did not implement as strong of assimilatory processes as others.